 Looking Outside Mainstream Healthcare

 Western healthcare systems have made immense strides in treating acute illnesses and managing chronic diseases through pharmaceuticals, surgery, and technology.
 However, they have historically underemphasized the role that diet and lifestyle play in healing and preventing disease.
-This lag isnāt due to ignorance but rather a complex mix of cultural, economic, pharmaceutical greed, and systemic factors.
+This lag is due to a complex mix of cultural, economic, pharmaceutical greed, and systemic factors.
 Medical education in the West is still heavily focused on pathology and pharmacology, with relatively little attention given to nutrition or the social determinants of health.
 Sadly, many physicians are not equipped with the tools or time to guide patients toward healthier lifestyles.

-Diet and lifestyle can heal!
-Keep blabbing it around.
+Diet and lifestyle can healādon’t keep it a secret!

-Adrienne xo
+AdrienneĀ xo

 Ā